Hillage/klinklang-public/README.md

 ### Requirements
 The Docker containers and the account_generation script can run on separate hosts or on the same host.
 Each host has its own requirements, if using one host for all components you must meet all requirements:
-- Linux (x86/ARM), Mac OS (x86/ARM), or Windows (x86) are supported
+1. Linux (x86/ARM), Mac OS (x86/ARM), or Windows (x86) are supported
   - The Docker containers can run headless
   - The account_generation script requires a desktop environment despite running headless

-- Host running account_generation script:
+2. Host running account_generation script:
   - Google Chrome installed on host OS
   - Python 3.11
     - pip
     - PyYAML (`pip install pyYaml`)

-- Host running Docker containers:
+3. Host running Docker containers:
   - Docker, with Docker components

-- Klinklang license (`$help` in any channel in the Klinklang Discord server)
+4. Klinklang license (`$help` in any channel in the Klinklang Discord server)

-Optional
-- Proxies (Basic Auth and IP Auth supported, see [FAQ](#can-i-use-basicauth-for-my-proxies))
+5. *Optional:* Proxies (Basic Auth and IP Auth supported, see [FAQ](#can-i-use-basicauth-for-my-proxies))

 ### Initial Setup
 1. Install additional requirements for account_generation script host: `pip install -r account_generation/requirements.txt`
 2. Create and customize configurations: `python configgenerator.py`
 - Answer all questions, it will create your configs based on your answers
 3. Create config for account_generation script: `cp account_generation/config.example.yml account_generation/config.yml`
-4. Edit config.yml from the previous step according to your needs ([AccountGeneration Config](#accountGeneration-config) for more info)
+4. Edit config.yml from the previous step according to your needs (see *AccountGeneration Config* section for more info)
 5. Start Docker containers if not started (`docker compose up -d`).
 Start Account Generation script (`python account_generation/account_generator.py`)

 ## AccountGeneration Config